- Find Meeting Information

 Financial Eligibility

-Partial hospitalization, depending on the program, can cost half as much as inpatient treatment.1 This is important to consider as insurance does not always cover addiction treatment services.2 Your safety and well-being are always a higher priority than cost, but your care providers will take into account cost when determining your appropriate level of care.
+Partial hospitalization, depending on the program, can cost half as much as inpatient treatment.
+This is important to consider as insurance does not always cover addiction treatment services.
+Your safety and well-being are always a higher priority than cost, but your care providers will take into account cost when determining your appropriate level of care.

 You may be eligible for a payment plan, cash patient discount, financing, or other alternative payment option if your insurance does not cover the entire cost of your PHP.

-Partial hospitalization is not for everyone.
-Addiction treatment is most successful when it meets the specific needs of the individual.1
+Remember that while it does present many benefits, partial hospitalization is not for everyone.
+Addiction treatment is most successful when it meets the specific needs of the individual.